nalply/SemaCMS/Readme.md

 </template>
 ```

-The content of the CMS is organized in an hierarchy of **fields**.
-Each field has an unique **key**, versions and languages, and a type.
+The content of the CMS is organized in documents called **fields**.
+Each field has an unique **key**, versions, languages and a type.
 The type defines a validator function, the backend editor and an output filter.

 ## Usage